PranavBilurkar/MovieCollectionAPI/README.md

 Delete a movie from the collection (authentication required).
 Search for movies by keyword.

+## Motivation Behind Choices

+1. **Serilog**: Chose Serilog for logging due to its simplicity, flexibility, structured events and performance.
+It offers easy log message handling with various sinks like files and databases, aiding scalability and monitoring.

+2. **Unity Container DI & Separation of Concerns**: Implemented IoC with Unity for DI to promote loosely coupled and testable code.
+Unity's configuration process allows easy dependency integration, enhancing code quality.
+Additionally, we followed the principle of separation of concerns for code modularity and maintenance ease.

+3. **JWT Authentication**: Chose JWT for secure communication between client and server.
+Its stateless nature avoids server-side storage, making it suitable for modern web apps.

+4. **Custom Exception Handling**: Implemented custom exception handling for meaningful error responses, ensuring a better user experience and efficient debugging.

+5. **Role-Based Access Control**: Implemented RBAC to restrict endpoint access based on user roles, maintaining data security.

+6. **Unit Testing with MSTest**: Used MSTest to ensure code quality and identify bugs early in development.

+7. **Dockerization**: Added Dockerfile for containerization, providing a consistent and isolated environment for deployment.

+8. **Separation of Concerns**: Followed this principle for code modularity and maintenance ease.

+9. **Code Documentation**: Emphasized code documentation for better understanding and collaboration among developers.

+These choices contribute to a robust, secure, and maintainable MovieCollectionAPI, providing an efficient user experience and smooth movie data handling.

 ## Other Information

 During development, we used Serilog for logging to a log file named "log.txt" at the absolute path "@"C:\Logs\log.txt".
 The log records important events and errors, aiding in debugging and monitoring.